ThomasHumper/flipper-uxn/README.md

-# flipper-uxn
+# Flipper UXN 🚀

-A port of the [SDL Uxn emulator](https://git.sr.ht/~rabbits/uxn) to Flipper Zero.
-Highly unfinished.
+Flipper UXN is a port of the SDL-based Uxn emulator for the Flipper Zero device 🐬.
+This project is currently in an early development stage and remains highly unfinished ⚠️.

+Feel free to tweak it or let me know if you want more adjustments! 😊